-Biopsies are often needed to confirm the presence of tumor for staging purposes and can sometimes be done together with the initial surgical treatment of a cancer.
+Biopsies are often needed to confirm the presence of tumor for staging purposes and can sometimes be done together with the initial surgical treatment of a cancer Surgery for Cancer Surgery is a traditional form of cancer treatment.
+It is the most effective in eliminating most types of cancer before it has spread to lymph nodes or distant sites (metastasized).
+Surgery may... read more .
 For example, during a laparotomy (an abdominal operation) to remove colon cancer, a surgeon removes nearby lymph nodes to check for spread of the cancer.
 During surgery for breast cancer, the surgeon biopsies or removes a lymph node located in the armpit (the first lymph nodes to which cancer is likely to spread, also called a sentinel lymph node) to determine whether the breast cancer has spread there.
-This information, along with features of the primary tumor, helps the doctor determine whether further treatment is needed.
+Evidence of spread, along with features of the primary tumor, helps the doctor determine whether further treatment is needed.

 In addition to imaging tests, doctors often obtain blood tests to see if the cancer has begun to affect the liver, bones, or kidneys.